Laittea/CaseManagement/README.md

 ### Deployment Process

 The deployment process includes the following steps:
+1. Connecting to the EC2 instance via SSH
+2. Pulling the latest code from the repository
-1. Building a Docker image
+3. Building a Docker image on the EC2 instance
-2. Pushing the image to Amazon ECR
-3. Updating the ECS service with the new image
+4. Running the Docker container
-4. Waiting for the deployment to stabilize
+5. Verifying the deployment
-5. Updating the release with the public endpoint URL
+6. Updating the release with the public endpoint URL

-Note: The deployment uses Amazon ECS (Elastic Container Service) without a load balancer.
-The public endpoint is configured directly in the GitHub Secrets.
+For detailed setup instructions, see the [AWS EC2 Deployment Setup Guide](docs/aws-ec2-deployment-setup.md).

 ## API Endpoints
 After logging in, you can use the following endpoints: